Don’t Wait to Pay More for Your Phone Plan

 Here’s a list of service providers for basic utilities in Canada.

-According to data from 2020, Canadians pay an average of CAD$174/month for a typical household consuming 1,000kWh.
-Here are the rates for a typical household, consuming 1,000 kWh per month, as of 2020.
+Here are the rates for a typical household, consuming 1,000 kWh per month, per province:

-The differences are caused by a variety of factors, including the type of energy sources used in the area, population density, and the distance from generation source to household.
+The differences are caused by a variety of factors, including the type of energy sources used in the area, population density, and the distance from the generation source to the household.

-Canada’s rates are among the lowest in the world however, and household electricity is cheaper in Canada than the USA and many European countries.
+Canada’s rates are among the lowest in the world, and household electricity is cheaper in Canada than in the USA and many European countries.

 - British Columbia: BC Hydro